dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 4. Return to the BIG-IP Go to **Security > Event Logs > Application > Requests** and clear the illegal filter.

-5. You will find an entry there for the login page.
+5. You will find an entry there for the login page login attempt.

 .. image:: images/image1.PNG